understand/understand-js/README.md

 });
 ```

-- All of the context fields are optional but we suggest to specify them.
+- Although the context fields are optional, we recommend that they are specified.
-- The `request_id` is optional, but it allows to group errors by it.
-It means you will be able to see all of the errors that happen within a request.
+- The `request_id` is optional, but it will help Understand.io to group errors, which will allow you to easily view all errors that happen within each request.
 - If the `client_ip` value is not specified, Understand.io will automatically attach it based on the incoming request.
-- If the `session_id` is not specified, then the library will maintain the user session for you by utilising the local storage.
-It's only for the library purpose to group errors together by the `session_id` field.
+- If the `session_id` is not specified, then the library will maintain the user session for you by utilising local storage.
+The `session_id` is only used by the the library to group errors.
-- Never send a real session-id but a hashed version (sha1)
+- Never send a real `session_id`; only use a hashed version (sha1)

-The handler will take care of providing default values for `request_id` and `session_id`, but you should always use your own values if you want to have more control on how events are grouped.
+The handler will take care of providing default values for request_id and session_id, but you can always use your own values if you want to have more control on how events are grouped.

 Send a test message to see if your configuration is working as expected: